Books for Teaching About Elections

 Help your students look forward to public speaking.
 With fun and playful warm-ups, strategies that guide kids through the process of creating a super speech, an anti-stage-fright checklist, and more, this book has all the tools you need to ease your students' worries.

 Classroom Tip: The Anti-Stage-Fright Checklist on page 28 for Lesson One and the Self-Reflective Speech Review on page 47 for Lesson Two came from this resource.
-I’ve used those and many other reproducibles from this book to help my 3rd graders give any sort of oral presentation with confidence.
+I’ve used those and many other reproducibles from this book to help my third graders give any sort of oral presentation with confidence.

 So You Want to Be President? by Judith St. George; illustrated by David Small